hapax/hapax.github.io/assets/reality.md

 dislodges atoms from its path, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it displaces water.
-The magnetic wake of Betelguese is three times wider than the solar system, and if you happen to have an infrared camera, it's visible as a brilliant arc of light, marking the passage of this lonely ship through the deeps of space.
+The magnetic wake of Betelguese is three times wider than the solar system, and if you happen to have an infrared telescope, it's visible as a brilliant arc of light, marking the passage of this lonely ship through the deeps of space.